On the Control of Asynchronous Automata: Abstract

 \section{Abstract}

-The decidability of the distributed version of the Ramadge and Wonham controller synthesis problem~\cite{ramadge1989control}, where both the plant and the controllers are modelled as Zielonka automata~\cite{zautomata,thebook} and the controllers have causal memory is a challenging open problem~\cite{alook,mumu}.
-There exists three classes of plants for which the existence of a correct controller with causal memory has been shown decidable: when the dependency graph of actions is series-parallel, when the processes are connectedly communicating and when the dependency graph of processes is a tree.
-We provide a unified proof of these three results, and design a class of plants, called broadcast games, with a decidable controller synthesis problem.
-This leads to new examples of decidable architectures.
+The decidability of the distributed version of the Ramadge and Wonham controller synthesis problem~\cite{ramadge1989control}, where both the plant and the controllers are modeled as asynchronous automata~\cite{zautomata,thebook} and the controllers have causal memory is a challenging open problem~\cite{alook,mumu}.
+There exist three classes of plants for which the existence of a correct controller with causal memory has been shown decidable: when the dependency graph of actions is series-parallel, when the processes are connectedly communicating and when the dependency graph of processes is a tree.
+We design a class of plants, called decomposable games, with a decidable controller synthesis problem.
+This provides a unified proof of the three existing decidability results as well as new examples of decidable plants.